Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 One way to set your environment variables would be to manually set up these variables everytime you log in, but this would be extremely tedious and inefficient.
 So, Unix has setup a way around this, which is to put your environment variable assignments in special files called .bashrc or .bash_profile.
 Every user has one or both of these files in their home directory, and what's special about them is that the commands in them are executed every time you login.
 So, if you simply set your environmental variable assignments in one of these files, your environment will be setup just the way you want it each time you login!

-All the softwares/tools that we need in this workshop are installed in a directory
+Most of the softwares/tools that we need in this workshop we will install with the conda environment manager (to be discussed in future session).
+However, a few programs cause issues when installed by conda, so we placed them in the following directory:

 `/scratch/epid582w24_class_root/epid582w24_class/shared_data/bin`

-and we want the shell to look for these installed tools in this directory.
+and we want the shell to look for these installed tools in this directory so we can use them.

 For this, We will save the full path to these tools in an our PATH variable.